To witness another is a sacred gift. I am here to support you to see and honor yourself.

 My study of embodiment practices and trauma resolution would be incomplete without an understanding of sexuality.
 I am trained in the Somatica method, which is an experiential sex and intimacy coaching.
 Rooted in embracing our desires and committing to repair and vulnerability, Somatica is a cutting edge approach to having the hottest sex you’ve always wanted, and to connecting more deeply to yourself and your partner.
 Hint: this is not about “spicing” up your sex life, but rather finding out what turns you on and learning how to ask for it.
 Find out more about their philosophy as well as read some great articles on relationships and sex on their website.

 Healing our nervous systems does not stop at our navel point.
 There are several key nerves that innervate through our genitals, and when we are blocked sexually, the nervous system is also prevented from its natural flow throughout the entire body.
 I work with people to inhabit their bodies and claim a fuller aliveness for themselves.
-My specialty in the realm of sex and relationships is in sacred partnership and in holding a polarity framework with the masculine and feminine.
+My specialty in the realm of sex and relationships is in sacred union, holding a polarity framework with the masculine and feminine, and creating a healing relationship in the wake of sexual trauma and conditioning.

 The foundation of sovereignty lies in taking responsibility for your emotional state: that means knowing how to regulate your nervous system.